elibarrow/BAE305-LAB6/README.md

   SparkFun Inventor’s Kit
   Circuit 5B - Remote Control Robot

-  Control a two wheeled robot by sending direction commands through the serial monitor.
+  Control a two-wheeled robot by sending direction commands through the serial monitor.
   This sketch was adapted from one of the activities in the SparkFun Guide to Arduino.
   Check out the rest of the book at https://www.sparkfun.com/products/14326